-6.2.1.3.16 Community Stormwater Solutions
+6.2.1.3.14 Community Stormwater Solutions

 Community Stormwater Solutions Grants provide short-term start-up funding of up to \$20,000 for innovative, community-oriented projects aimed at improving water quality in the District, reducing trash, and raising awareness about what citizens can do to restore the District's rivers, streams, and parks.
-Two challenges the Chesapeake Partner Advisory Group (C-PAG) and multiple Draft WIP Outreach Survey respondents identified are: 1) developing or supporting new or nontraditional partnerships, and 2) engaging partners in DOEE programs throughout all 8 wards.
+Two challenges the Chesapeake Partner Advisory Group (C-PAG) identified are: 1) developing or supporting new or nontraditional partnerships, and 2) engaging partners in DOEE programs throughout all 8 wards.
 This grant program is uniquely positioned to address these challenges.
 The program started in 2016 with the goal of expanding DOEE's work with community partners and strengthening existing relationships by supporting projects that are inspired and supported by the community.
 In total, DOEE has awarded 41 grants totaling \$764,627.